Panchayats to be centres of devpt, will not face dearth of funds: Yogi | Science-Environment

 Panchayats to be centres of devpt, will not face dearth of funds: Yogi

-Uttar Pradesh Chief Minister Yogi Adityanath on Sunday assured that the panchayats will get adequate funds to carry out developmental works.He also said his government will build Gram Sachivalays rural secretariats and provide wi-fi services in panchayats.Addressing a gathering on the occasion of National Panchayati Raj Day at Eri Rampura village in Orai tehsil, Adityanath said, Panchayats will be the centres of development.
+Uttar Pradesh Chief Minister Yogi Adityanath on Sunday assured that the panchayats will get adequate funds to carry out developmental works.Emphasizing on transforming the states rural parts into smart villages, the chief minister said his government is working towards establishment of village secretariats gram sachivalayas for effective implementation of various government schemes at grassroots, and provide optical fibre and wi-fi services in every gram panchayat as envisioned by Prime Minister Narendra Modi.Addressing a gathering on the occasion of National Panchayati Raj Day at Eri Rampura village in Orai tehsil, Adityanath said, Panchayats will be the centres of development.

 - Country: